 top of page

-The applicant must submit an application for their project.
-Soon, applications will be submitted through a hub in Katapult Pro, in which an applicant will be able to view all their projects and see updates as their projects progress.
+The attacher must submit an application for their project.
+With Katapult Pro Application Management, applications can be submitted directly through the portal, so attachers have full visibility into all their projects and see updates as their projects progress.

 Predesign